opentraveldata/opentraveldata/opentraveldata/README.md

   part of Asia, while other users will consider that Australia is a continent in itself.
 Some users will consider that Kosovo is an independent country, while some other users will not recognize that country.
+  Those specifications are being migrated into a dedicated directory, `curated/regions`, and the data files follow a naming convention, `optd_region_NNNN_Uuuu.csv`, where `NNNN` corresponds to the user ID and `Uuuu` corresponds to the user name.
+  A lot of work still needs to be done before the other region data files may be decommissioned.
 * `optd_usdot_wac.csv` is the list of World Area Codes (WAC), as maintained by the US Department of Transportation (DOT): http://www.transtats.bts.gov/Fields.asp?Table_ID=315